zkorum/.github/profile/README.md

 On Twitter, ads target 90% bots, and a complicated algorithm is used to suggest products that have little to do with the real human behind the users.

-For example, if you're an advertiser that have identified that your typical potential customers are Korean profesors under the age of 40, _Privency.org_ can certify you that there are 500 000 distinct verified Korean profesors in the Korean profesors, and 30M people under the age of 40 in the different discussion groups of the platform, then help you target them with your advertisement.
+For example, if you're an advertiser that have identified that your typical potential customers are Korean profesors under the age of 40, _Privency.org_ can certify you that there are 500 000 distinct verified Korean profesors, and 30M people under the age of 40 in the different discussion groups of _Privency.org_, then help you target them with your advertisement.

 To make money, _Privency.org_ will be incentivized to:
 - keep user's privacy 100% safe, otherwise users won't come